-Read below about the latest COVID updates and practicalities for your travels in Tanzania, and our no risk payment terms.
-For updates about our other destinations, go to the country pages.
+Read below about the latest COVID updates and practicalities for your travels in Tanzania and our no risk payment terms.

 Since the 15th of June 2020, Tanzania has opened its airspace and travellers from oversees don’t have to go in quarantine.
-Restaurants, Lodges, campsites and National Parks are open.
+Since, we have recieved hundreds of Roadtrippers in Tanzania and Zanzibar.
+Restaurants, Lodges, campsites and National Parks are open, just as usual.

-- If you enter Tanzania overland, crossing the border from Uganda or Kenya, you also either need to show a Vaccination Certificate or negative COVID test.
+- If you enter Tanzania overland, crossing the border from Uganda or Kenya, you also either need to show a negative COVID test.

 - Wearing a face mask is advised when entering public spaces like supermarkets and government buildings, but not mandatory.
 Hand sanitisers are placed at the entrance of every building and your temperature will be measured.
 When eating in a restaurant / lodge or sitting on a terrace, wearing a face mask is not needed.